 An introduction to Adobe Photoshop

-Adobe Photoshop is available only as part of the Adobe Photography plan, and it does have advantages for more serious photographers.
-It tends to get all the latest features first, and if you’re serious about photo editing, then Photoshop is well worth learning.
-It’s one of the most popular photo editing packages available, so you’ll find lots of tutorials on-line on how to use it and get the most out of it.
+Adobe Photoshop is available only as part of the Adobe Creative Cloud Photography Plan, and it does have advantages for more serious photographers.
+It tends to get the latest features first, and if you’re serious about photo editing, then Photoshop is well worth learning.
+It’s one of the most popular photo editing packages, so there are lots of tutorials on-line on how to use and get the most out of it.
+See our Adobe Photoshop review.

 Adobe Photoshop vs Photoshop Elements – what’s the difference?

-Adobe Photoshop is the flagship image editing package from Adobe, and not only gives photo editors and retouchers a complete package of tools, but also offers specific workspaces for 3D, Graphic and Web, Motion, Painting and Photography.
-It offers a vast array of tools, but with that, it can at times seem a bit daunting, as it can take a while to get used to the software and controls, as well as how to make the changes you want.
+Adobe Photoshop is the flagship image editing package from Adobe, and not only gives photo editors and retouchers a complete toolkit, but also offers specific workspaces for 3D, Graphic and Web, Motion, Painting and Photography.
+It has a vast array of tools, which in itself can be a daunting prospect to learn; to get used to the software and controls, as well as how to make your desired changes.

-For the more advanced photographer and editor, Adobe Photoshop provides a complete range of tools that mean you can expand into different areas beyond just photography, whether that’s graphic design, illustration, motion or more.
+For the more advanced photographer and editor, Adobe Photoshop provides a complete range of tools that mean you can expand beyond photography and into graphic design, illustration, motion, or more.

 There’s also the difference in how you buy and pay for Photoshop vs Elements.
 Photoshop is part of the Adobe Creative Cloud Photography Plan which costs around $10 / £10 per month (renewed annually) and you’ll always get the latest version when it comes out.
 Whereas Photoshop Elements is subscription free, meaning you pay for it once, and it’s yours forever, but if you want the latest version, you’ll need to buy it again I’d usually updated every year.